-With about more than 60 naturally-occurring radioactive materials found in the environment (air, water, and soil), radiation is everywhere around us – either in these natural ways or with man-made radiations.
-While radiation is mostly used with safety measures, accidents (for example the 2011 earthquake in Fukushima, Japan, and the 1986 Chernobyl explosion) may occur which may prove as great sources of radiation poisoning.
-Now, the effects of these radiations on the human body can either be mild or life-threatening.
+With about more than 60 naturally-occurring radioactive materials found in the environment (air, water, and soil), radiation is everywhere around us – either in these natural ways or with man-made radiation.
+While it is mostly used with safety measures, accidents may occur which may prove a great source of radiation poisoning.
+Now, the effects of these on the human body can either be mild or life-threatening.

 Acute Radiation Syndrome

-A short period of exposure to this extreme radiation can lead to initial symptoms (within few hours) like nausea and vomiting.
+A short period of exposure can lead to initial symptoms (within a few hours) like nausea and vomiting.
 This condition can also progress to cause death in its proceeding weeks.

 Prevention and Removal

 Studies and researchers still do not have a cure for radiation sickness.
 However, there do exist methods of prevention and removal of a certain extent of radiation from the body.
 It is recommended that anybody with the possibility of radiation exposure should seek medical attention without neglecting the possible risks.